What’s going wrong in the financial sector is not so unusual after all.

 One of the funniest moments in the great credit crunch of 2007 came in the summer.

-“We are seeing things that were 25-standard deviation events, several days in a row,” said David Viniar, CFO of the smartest financial firm in the world, Goldman Sachs.
+“We are seeing things that were 25-standard deviation events, several days in a row,” said David Viniar, CFO of the smartest financial firm in the world, Goldman Sachs (NYSE: GS).

-According to Goldman’s mathematical models… August, Year of Our Lord 2007, was a very special month.
+According to the Goldman Sachs mathematical models… August, Year of Our Lord 2007, was a very special month.
 Things were happening then that were only supposed to happen about once in every 100,000 years.

 When you make loans to people who can’t pay the money back, trouble is only a couple standard deviations away.
 So far, during the first eight months of 2007, some 1.7 million houses have been caught up in foreclosure proceedings in the United States.
 That is just the beginning.
 According to Congressional estimates, up to 2 million families are expected to lose their homes over the next two years.

 The individual amounts of money weren’t very large, not by Wall Street standards.
 But when the money didn’t show up, it had an alarming effect.
-Last week’s press brought estimates of total losses of over $13 billion at Citi.
+Last week’s press brought estimates of total losses of over $13 billion at Citigroup (NYSE: C).
 Morgan Stanley is said to be facing $8 billion in losses.
-Merrill Lynch set records with estimated losses of $18 billion.
+Merrill Lynch (NYSE: MER)set records with estimated losses of $18 billion.
 The cat still has Goldman Sachs’ tongue.
 But when the losses are toted up, they will probably be spectacular.
 Altogether, there is more than $1 trillion in subprime debt outstanding; much of it will go bad.

 Already heads have begun to roll.
 First, Warren Spector of Bear Stearns got axed.
 Then, it was Peter Wuffli at UBS.
 He was followed by Stan O’Neal of Merrill Lynch.
 O’Neal made the headlines when he was pushed out of the corporate jet with a ‘golden parachute’ valued at $160 million.
 After O’Neal hit the ground, along came Chuck Prince of Citigroup – America’s largest bank.
 The firm is expected to write down $5 billion this quarter alone.
 Chuck was chucked out.

-What went wrong?
+What went wrong with the Goldman Sachs models?
 The business model seemed so pure and simple.
-You simply bought up subprime loans from the knaves who made them…then, you cut them up, slicing and dicing them into a kind of mortgage spam.
-You got the rating agencies to bless them…and then you sold them off to naïve investors.
-The idea was to earn huge fees upfront…while laying the risk onto the fools who bought the stuff.
+You simply bought up subprime loans from the knaves who made them… then, you cut them up, slicing and dicing them into a kind of mortgage spam.
+You got the rating agencies to bless them… and then you sold them off to naïve investors.
+The idea was to earn huge fees upfront… while laying the risk onto the fools who bought the stuff.

 When the going was good, it looked as though no business could be better.
 You were providing a valuable public service, helping people buy houses by redistributing the risk from the people who incurred it to people who had no idea it was there.
 And in the process, you earned such large fees you would get your picture in the paper, build a huge mansion in Greenwich and acquire some abominable paintings to put on the walls.